Prabuddhi-05/fisheye_camera_driver/README.md

 # fisheye_camera_driver

-This repository contains a ROS2 package for launching a ZED camera and a fisheye camera to capture images of strawberries in a polytunnel and record the data in ROS 2 bags.
+This repository contains a ROS2 package for launching an Arducam fisheye camera to capture images.

 ## SETUP